nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         * New dependencies need to be created to associate with the newly created `ImageCommand` class.
         * Thus, our team decided to implement the first alternative as it follows the existing architecture closely and minimizes the risk of breaking the existing architecture.

-##### 3.2.2.2 Aspect: Image type
+##### 3.2.2.2 Aspect: Image filetypes

-* **Current Implementation:** All types of files are accepted, including `.jpg` and `.png`.
+* **Current Implementation:** Only `.jpg` and `.png` filetypes are accepted.
+Using other image filetypes would throw an exception message.

     * Pros:
-        * User do not need to convert `.jpg` to `.png` file or vice versa before setting desired image file as profile picture.
-        * This enhances usability.
+        * This serves as a form of validation check to ensure that the user only uses supported image filetypes.
     * Cons:
-        * Non-image files are still stored in 'data' folder even though the patient's profile picture in CliniCal will not be updated visually.
+        * User is limited to `.jpg` and `.png` filetypes.

-* **Alternative Implementation:** Accept only some types of files i.e `.jpg` and `.png`.
+* **Alternative Implementation:** Accept different image filetypes such as `.raw`, `.tiff` or `.psd`.

     * Pros:
-        * Acts as a form of validation check and non-image files will not be stored in the 'data' folder.
-This helps to save disk space.
+        * User can freely use any types of image file when adding patients' profile picture.
     * Cons:
-        * User is only limited to certain types of image files.
-        * As such, our team decided to implement the first alternative as this design maximizes application usability.
-        * User will not need to spend additional time converting their images into accepted file types.
-        * Furthermore, our team assessed that users can easily delete non-image files from the 'data' folder if the need arises.

-_{more aspects and alternatives to be added}_
+        * Some filetypes may not be well-supported in JavaFX, for example `.psd` which is a Photoshop document.
+This may introduce compatibility issues to our application.
+        * Our team assessed that the most common image filetypes are `.jpg` and `.png`.
+Hence, our team decided to support only `.jpg` and `.png` filetypes in CliniCal.

 ### 3.3 View Command History feature